bouligo/cuterecon/README.md

 ## Changelog

+v1.7.1:
+- Fixed a crash with python < 3.12
+- Fixed a bug where database crashed when trying to assign an already existing IP address
+- Fixed a bug where a set of credentials could appear several time in the popup dialog
+- Fixed a bug with dark-theme systems

 v1.7:
 - Credentials that have a domain field different from 'localhost' or 'hostname' can be used on all machines
 - Better error handling